 Some may recall B-roll snow monkeys from the 1998 Nagano Winter Olympics, their peaceful pink faces coming in and out of view from behind the steam coming off natural hot springs.
 Onsen are a popular tourist destination year-round for their mineral healing properties.
 Whatever your comfort level around semi-public nudity, this year you can enjoy winter baths from your home with the Yasashii Yuzu Gummy.
 A fragrant citrus harvested at the end of the year, yuzu makes for excellent color- and aromatherapy when added to Japanese baths on the Winter Solstice.
 Generally used sparingly due to its tart and often bitter flavor profile, yuzu makes this a delightfully chewy, gently sweetened treat.
 For the full Impossible Tour experience, toss some local citrus into the water before entering.

 Thus we conclude our tour of Japan through the seasons.
-We encourage you to take a look at our reviews, If you’re still not convinced that Bokksu is the Best subscription box for the palate AND the imagination, try a one-time box.
-If you like it, we have plenty of commitment levels to choose from among our monthly subscription boxes.
+We encourage you to take a look at our reviews, If you’re still not convinced that Bokksu is the best subscription box for the palate AND the imagination, try a one-time box.